NUS-CG3207/lab-manuals/lab2/lab2.md

 *   You could use the program that you simulated in RARS in Lab 1 as a starting point if you have implemented **lui** and **auipc***.
 However, you will need to make appropriate modifications to include instructions such as **DP reg type**, **bne**, and shifts in a meaningful manner.
 The test\_Wrapper should be modified to give appropriate stimuli, as mentioned in the previous point. *You can use it even before incorporating lui and auipc, but you will need to change it such that s1 and s2 are loaded from memory.
 *   There is no requirement that you should use all the peripherals supported by the Wrapper.
 As long as your demo is convincing, it is fine to use only a limited set of peripherals (say, LEDs and DIP switches \- at least one input and one output).
 [RISC-V Memory Map](../rv_memmap.md) page has more details about the address and usage of the supported peripherals.
 *   You can add more peripherals (RGB LED, accelerometer, VGA display, etc.) to the Wrapper if you wish.
 The corresponding changes will also need to be done in the top-level .vhd and .xdc files.
+*   Learn how to use debugging options such as single stepping, breakpoints, running for a specified time, etc which can help tremendously.
+However, note that some options such as single stepping work a bit differently from conventional software debugging, due to the inherent parallel nature of HDLs, as well as the fact that non-blocking assignments do not have an instantaneous effect on the LHS.
+Some additional info is given in the Tips section, and there is a demo on this during the lab briefing.

 ### RISC Programming Instructions